superwaih/milsat-assessement/README.md

 ## State Management Package used
   ContextAPI - this is used because this is a small application and using an external state management will have an effect on its performance
+## things left to do
+  make the page responsive
+  fix all styling errors
+  extract parts that can stand as a component testing
 ## Dev. & Package Manager
     NPM
     VsCode - Coding Editor